serokell/ariadne/docs/configuration.md

 Wallet configuration has few values.
 All of them can be overwritten by command line arguments.

-`entropy-size`  It specifies default number of bytes in entropy used to generate wallets.
+`entropy-size` specifies default number of bytes in entropy used to generate wallets.
 This value can be overridden by an argument of the `new-wallet` command.